trufnetwork/kwil-db/testing/EXTENSION_LOADING.md

 # Extension Loading Support in kwilTesting Framework

-The kwilTesting framework now supports loading and testing extensions during test execution.
-This enables comprehensive testing of extension-dependent functionality including SQL migrations, actions, and precompile functions.
+The kwilTesting framework now supports loading and testing extensions during test execution using the production extension loading functions.
+This ensures complete compatibility and eliminates code duplication while enabling comprehensive testing of extension-dependent functionality.

 ## Overview